Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 ## Where to go from here

-This tutorial was *not* an exhaustive introduction to Rust--but I do hope that you have more confidence with Rust to tackle greater challenges.
+This tutorial was *not* an exhaustive introduction to Rust—but I do hope that you have more confidence with Rust to tackle greater challenges.

 As far as our tiny Markdown compiler, I've added some challenges below for you